A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

 Since $\varphi_t(\mathbf{0})=\mu$ for all $t \geq 0$ and since $\delta \neq 0$, the denominator above is invertible in the power series ring.
 The sequence of \emph{rational functions} $\varphi_t(\vecx) \in \F(\vecx)$ converges to $\varphi$ at a \emph{quadratic} rate:

 \end{lemma}

-The above Newton-Iteration lemmas can also be viewed as power series versions of the \emph{Implicit Function Theorem} (see, for e.g.~\cite[Chapter 1]{KP2013} and \cite[Theorem 9.2.1]{Art2022}).
+The above Newton-Iteration lemmas can also be viewed as power series versions of the \emph{Implicit Function Theorem} (see, e.g.~\cite[Chapter 1]{KP2013} and \cite[Theorem 9.2.1]{Art2022}).
 Returning to the problem of factoring $f(\vecx,y)$, suppose it has a non-trivial factor $g(\vecx,y)$ of degree $r$.
 As discussed earlier, we can assume $g$ is a factor of multiplicity one by considering appropriate partial derivatives.
-Since $f$ is monic in $y$, so is $g$, and splits as $\prod_{i=1}^r (y-\varphi_i)$ for some power series roots $\varphi_i(\vecx) \in \F[[\vecx]]$.
+Since $f$ is monic in $y$, so is $g$, and splits as $g = \prod_{i=1}^r (y-\varphi_i)$ for some power series roots $\varphi_i(\vecx) \in \F\llbracket\vecx\rrbracket$.
 Crucially, these $\varphi_i$'s are a subset of the roots of $f$.
-Given this set (via the \emph{distinct} degree-$0$ terms of the $\varphi_i$'s), we can approximate each of these power series roots up to degree $r$ using Newton Iteration on $f$.
-Whether we use the faster or slower version will depend on the convenience afforded by the computational model.
-Finally, in order to obtain $g$, it is enough to multiply the approximations, truncate the result up to terms of degree $r$, and invert the variable shift.
+Given this set (via the \emph{distinct} degree-$0$ terms of the $\varphi_i$'s), we can build the approximate power series roots up to degree $r$ using Newton iteration on $f$.
+Finally, in order to obtain $g$, it is enough to multiply the approximate linear factors corresponding to $g$, truncate the result up to terms of degree $r$, and invert the variable shift.

+\begin{remark} The closure of a particular algebraic model under factoring does not require an efficient algorithm to \emph{find} the roots (factors), but only the \emph{structural} ability to perform Newton iteration (and other pre- and post-processing steps) within the model.
+Whether we use the faster or slower version of Newton's method will also depend on the convenience afforded by the model.
+We will have a chance to briefly comment on algorithms for factoring once we discuss the factor closure of a model. \end{remark}